-How Long Can Shrimp Grow?
+How Long Can They Grow?

 The biggest cherry shrimps are around 1.5 inches (about 3.8cm).
 Females are more structurally built than males that only have a 0.8-1 inches maximum body structure.

-Lifespan (How Long Do Cherry Shrimp Live?
+Lifespan (How Long Do They Live?)

 What’s the average lifespan of Cherry shrimps?
 While these arthropods require less stress and finance to deal with, you still want your tank kept bright and colorful – at the end of the day, it all comes down to the level of care given to them.